 Considerations

-Codeine’s ability to interfere with essential brain chemical processes sets a vicious cycle of abuse and addiction in motion when using this drug on a frequent basis.
-As codeine continues to impair overall brain and body functions, users place themselves at increasing risk of toxicity and overdose once brain tolerance levels reach a certain point.
+Codeine’s ability to interfere with essential brain chemical processes sets a vicious cycle of abuse and addiction in motion when used frequently.
+As codeine continues to impair overall brain and body functions, users place themselves at increasing risk of toxicity and overdose once brain tolerance levels rise.

 the Take-Away